Bola-coder/Bola-coder/README.md

 I am a Fullstack Web and Mobile App Developer with experience building responsive and well designed webapps and mobile applications(react native).
 I am also intrested in the world of Data science and Machine Learning.

-- 🔭 I’m currently working on building a Medicakl Job Board Application (Fullstack Web and Mobile).
+- 🔭 I’m currently working on building a Fully Functional Task Management API (Fullstack Web and Mobile).
 - 🌱 I'm currently open to Backend Development Nodejs + Expressjs and mobile development (React Native) jobs
 - 👯 I’m looking to collaborate on exciting projects (Frontend, Backend and Mobile App)
 - 💬 Ask me about Web Development